5/13/2025

 Dr. Scott Harris

 Well, those are great questions, Lisa.
 So we're strongly considering taking the 2.4 milligram dose into phase three.
 And it's not because we expect better MASH effects, it's that we expect to get better weight loss.
 Reminding you that the 1.8 milligram dose that we have in this trial is not the optimal dose for achieving weight loss pertinent to your prior question.
-It has to thus be understood in looking at the data that we will get higher weight loss if we employ the 2.4 milligram dose in phase three as we intend.
-Now, regarding the more rapid response, the FDA and their guidance does not provide a time course for these trials.
+That has to be understood in looking at the data that we will get higher weight loss if we employ the 2.4 milligram dose in phase three as we intend.
+Regarding the more rapid response, the FDA and their guidance does not provide a time course for these trials.
 One possibility here, as you mentioned, would be to do readouts at not only the end of a year, 48 or 52 weeks, but also at six months.
 That's something we're strongly considering for two reasons.
-The first is that it would then also make, put a stake in the ground for earlier, more rapid MASH effects.
+The first is that it would then also put a stake in the ground for earlier, more rapid MASH effects.
 But second, it would also allow us to read out the trial results six months earlier.
-So both of those elements, adding the 2.4 milligram dose and doing an early readout are something that's strongly being considered.
+So both of those elements, adding the 2.4 milligram dose and doing an earlier readout, are something that's strongly being considered.
 We are writing that program as we speak.
-We are well ahead of our timeline for having an end of phase two meeting with the FDA in the fourth quarter.
+We are well ahead of our timeline for having an end-of-phase to meeting with the FDA in the fourth quarter.
 And these are things that we'll discuss with them.
 And I think they'll be very open to that discussion.

 speaker